 Fortunately, you can conduct a scavenger hunt for your team even if they've worked at your office for years.

-Simply split up your team into groups, and give each group a short list of items to find -- if you work in a smaller space, maybe you can hide some funny items around the office ahead of time.
-You might even provide incentive for the winning team, like a $50 Amazon gift card.
+Simply split up your team into groups, and give each group a shortlist of items to find -- if you work in a smaller space, maybe you can hide some funny items around the office ahead of time.
+You might even provide an incentive for the winning team, like a $50 Amazon gift card.

 The goal of the volunteer is to hear a joke from every colleague around the circle, while the goal of the other team members is to make the volunteer laugh.